betodealmeida/shillelagh/docs/adapters.rst

 Sync modes
 ~~~~~~~~~~

 By default, when interacting with a Google sheet every query will issue at least one network request.
 A ``SELECT`` will fetch data using the Chart API, which allows filtering on the server-side.
-Manipulating data with ``DELETE`` and ``UPDATE``, on ther other hand, is very expensive.
+Manipulating data with ``DELETE`` and ``UPDATE``, on the other hand, is very expensive.
 On those operations the whole sheet is download for every row manipulated, and for each row a ``PUT`` request is made.

 The standard mode of operation is called "bidirectional", since the sheet is download in every modification to ensure the adapter has the latest version, and changes are pushed immediately to the sheet.
 There are other, more efficient modes od synchronization between the adapter and the sheet: